Methionine

-Methionine is also an important part of angiogenesis, the growth of new blood vessels.
-Supplementation may benefit those suffering from copper poisoning.
-Overconsumption of methionine, the methyl group donor in DNA methylation, is related to cancer growth in a number of studies.
+Methionine (symbol Met or M) (/mɪˈθaɪəniːn/) is an essential amino acid in humans.
+Compared to other amino acids, methionine has particularly decisive biosynthetic roles.
+It is the precursor to the amino acid cysteine and the pervasive methylation agent rSAM.
+Methionine is required for protein synthesis, which is initiated by N-formylmethionine-sRNA.

 Methionine was first isolated in 1921 by John Howard Mueller.
+It is encoded by the codon AUG.
+It was named by Satoru Odake in 1925, as an abbreviation of its structural description 2-amino-4-(methylthio)butanoic acid.

 Biochemical details

 Methionine (abbreviated as Met or M; encoded by the codon AUG) is an α-amino acid that is used in the biosynthesis of proteins.
 It contains a carboxyl group (which is in the deprotonated −COO− form under biological pH conditions), an amino group (which is in the protonated −NH_{3}^{+} form under biological pH conditions) located in α-position with respect to the carboxyl group, and an S-methyl thioether side chain, classifying it as a nonpolar, aliphatic amino acid.

 In nuclear genes of eukaryotes and in Archaea, methionine is coded for by the start codon, meaning it indicates the start of the coding region and is the first amino acid produced in a nascent polypeptide during mRNA translation.